 If you like: Mystery, Female Protagonists, 80s culture, Private Investigators

 I had A is for Alibi on my bookshelves for ages (seriously, I’m pretty old), but found it was a resource for my SAT classes when I was preparing a presentation on the importance of vocabulary.
-I was trying to make the point that genre fiction can be written with strong vocabulary just as “classics” are.
+Trying to make the point that genre fiction can be written with strong vocabulary just as “classics” are, I rediscovered this book.
 I turned to a random page and was a little surprised to find 3 SAT level vocabulary words.
 Thinking that it was fluke, I flipped to the front and found of the first 2 pages words such as ethereal, oblique, imperceptibly and cramped.
 The book is in no way a difficult read.
 It is fairly slim (under 300 pages), quick paced, and has a smart-mouth main character.
 However, Grafton has included naturally a panoply of higher level vocabulary.

 *when I mention “classics” in quotes, I am referring to the list of books that students are encouraged to read in class, but often find difficult to understand.
 I am in no way saying that you should never read classics or canon literature.
 I am an English Major after all.
 But, if you are a weak reader or have a limited vocabulary, starting you off with Thomas Hardy or William Faulkner will just make you frustrated and even more certain that you HATE reading.
 It is important to have experience with classic English literature, but it is not the only way to develop your reading and writing abilities.